 I design and build software packages.
-I now work almost exclusively on Unix systems, but I've also programmed the IBM 1401, the CDC 6600, the PDP-10, the Poly-88, and the IBM 026.
+I now work almost exclusively on Unix systems, but I've also worked extensively with the IBM 1401, CDC 6600, PDP-10, Poly-88, and Arduino.

 My interests include software tools, languages, code generation, virtual machines, optimization, image processing, watermarking, compression, cryptography, calligraphy, cartography, recreational mathematics, heuristics, visualization, and music.

 I joined the Department of Computer Science in 1984 after receiving an M.S. degree from the University of Arizona.
 Before that I worked as a CDC systems programmer at the Computer Center.
 I retired in 2009 with a total of 36 years of university service but have more recently been lured back on a part-time basis.